+This service outlines the electronic construction permit submittal process.
 A construction permit is required if you plan to construct, enlarge, alter, move, replace, repair, improve, convert, demolish or change the occupancy of a building or structure.
 A permit is also needed if you plan to move more than 50 cubic yards of dirt or build a retaining wall taller than 4 feet from the bottom of the footing.
+If submitting for a construction permit with paper plans, call (805) 781-5600 to set up an appointment for intake.
 Please following the steps below to submit a construction permit application electronically.

 If you need to repair your septic, or apply for solar, please follow the steps found in Septic Repair Permit and Renewable Energy Permits.

 This form can be used to add California Contractors State License Board (CSLB) information to an existing Customer Self-Service (CSS) account.

 PLEASE NOTE: This online Express Permitting system is only available to California Licensed Contractors.